San Francisco Giants' players and manager kneel during national anthem in exhibition game against Oakland

-Multiple San Francisco Giants players and the team's manager Gabe Kapler knelt during the national anthem in Monday's game against the Oakland Athletics.
+San Francisco Giants manager Gabe Kapler knelt alongside multiple players during the national anthem in Monday's game against the Oakland Athletics.

 The Giants' posted a video of its team members kneeling on their official Twitter account with the caption "#BlackLivesMatter."